weickmanna/cs-quotes/README.md

 # cs-quotes
-Quotes from famous computer scientists
+Quotes from famous computer scientists.

+Teach your colleagues some wisdom by binding these sound files to hotkeys, e.g. using paplay on Linux.